RedPitaya/RedPitaya/doc/quickStart/needs.rst

 .. note::

-   Before STEM kits were introduced all Red Pitaya kits were shipped with blank SD cards.
+   Before STEM kits were introduced all Red Pitaya kits were shipped with a blank SD cards.
-   If you have such a kit, please follow the steps in the Prepare SD card paragraph to properly load Red Pitaya OS to your SD card.
+   If you have such a kit, please follow the steps in the :ref:`Prepare SD card <prepareSD>` paragraph to properly load Red Pitaya OS to your SD card.

 .. note::